sumukh-vasisht/usml5230-project/README.md

 <h3>Notebooks</h3>

-All the notebooks can be found in the folder 'Notebooks' EDA for the data in Notebooks/USML_v2_EDA.ipynb Clustering of the data in Notebooks/USML_v2_Clustering.ipynb Dimensionality Reduction of the data in Notebooks/USML_v2_Dimensionality_Reduction.ipynb
+All the notebooks can be found the folder 'Notebooks' EDA for the data in Notebooks/USML_v2_EDA.ipynb Clustering of the data in Notebooks/USML_v2_Clustering.ipynb Dimensionality Reduction of the data in Notebooks/USML_v2_Dimensionality_Reduction.ipynb